 The Occupational Safety and Health Administration (OSHA) has rules in place to help prevent worksite accidents and employee injuries.
 OSHA has about 2,100 inspectors in charge of visiting worksites throughout the U.S. to enforce federal rules and regulations.
 Some of the most commonly violated standards include fall protection, hazard communication, and scaffolding construction.
 In 2017, 5,147 workers died on the job in the U.S. Many different factors can contribute to industrial machinery accidents, injuries, and deaths, including violated OSHA rules.

 Recognizing the factors involved in your recent industrial machinery accident is the first step toward obtaining fair compensation for your damages.
 Who or what caused your accident will determine the defendant and type of accident case.
 If your employer caused your injuries, for example, you may want to file a personal injury claim instead of settling for workers’ compensation.
 If a defective piece of machinery was the issue, you may have a product liability claim.
-A lawyer can help you understand your case type.
+A Dallas personal injury lawyer can help you understand your case type.

 Liability refers to someone’s legal responsibility for another person’s injuries and related damages.
 One person may be liable for an industrial machinery accident if he or she individually contributed to the tragedy through an act of negligence or intent to harm.
 Otherwise, a company or another entity may bear responsibility.
 The party you believe is accountable for causing your recent accident will become the defendant in an insurance claim.
 A lawyer from our firm can investigate your recent accident and help you identify the liable party or parties.